andreypopp/xcss/README.md

 ## xCSS object model

 xCSS features immutable object model.
-That means every change to an object yields a new instance instead of mutating an old one.
+That means every change to an object yields a new instance instead of mutating the old one.

-For example to add a selector to a rule you have to call method `.addSelector(selector)` which would return a new modified copy of original
+For example to add a selector to a rule you have to call method `.addSelector(selector)` which would return a new modified copy of the original
 rule:

     var modifiedRule = rule.addSelector('body');

-That makes reasoning about the state of your stylesheets easier and simplifies implementation which in turn reduces number of possible bugs.
+That makes reasoning about state of your stylesheets easier and simplifies implementation which in turn reduces number of possible bugs.

 ### `xcss.Stylesheet`